ElementsProject/lightning/doc/HACKING.md

 You can debug crashing subdaemons with the argument `--dev-debugger=lightning_channeld`, where `channeld` is the subdaemon name.
-It will print out a command such as:
+It will print out (to stderr) a command such as:

-    gdb -ex 'attach 22398' lightning_channeld -ex return
+    gdb -ex 'attach 22398' -ex 'p debugger_connected=1' lightningd/lightning_hsmd

 Run this command to start debugging.
 You may need to type `return` one more time to exit the infinite while loop, otherwise you can type `continue` to begin.